go up - vamos arriba go down - vamos abajo BLOG GRIEVANCES CAN BE SUBMITTED HERE

 Pioneers and leaders

 We pioneered credit ratings for SMEs and mid-caps in Europe.
-We broke into a market dominated by the major rating agencies by issuing independent, high-quality credit ratings for companies with revenue of between €5 million and €500 million at affordable prices over timeframes tailored for their needs.
+We broke into a market dominated by the major rating agencies by issuing independent, high-quality credit ratings at affordable prices over timeframes tailored for their needs.

 We are the market leader in terms of the number of new company ratings in the Spanish and French markets and we want to extend our leadership to other countries in the European Union.
 Our goal is to have 10,000 rated European companies by 2030.